 Our friends Jan & Stephen at “The Breakers B&B” know all the trails in the region, so if you stay with them, you’re “sorted”!

-Lake Wanaka, Queenstown and Central Otago – this area has LOTS of outstanding cycle trail options to offer… in the Wanaka region 750 km alone!
+Lake Wanaka, Queenstown and Central Otago – this area has LOTS of outstanding cycle trail options to offer… in the Wanaka region there’s 750 km of bike trails!

 Most people know about the Central Otago Rail Trail, plus in the Arrowtown + Gibbston Valley, superb trails have now been build.

-In and around New Plymouth there is a superb cycle and walking network along the coastline.
-Be sure to spend more time to include this beautiful, yet less travelled part of New Zealand.
+In and around New Plymouth there is a modern and well maintained cycle and walking network along the coastline.
+Be sure to spend more time at these sorts of locations, as they’re very often less travelled by others.

 We recently stayed in the Cape Kidnappers region and were totally impressed by how well built and maintained the trails around Hastings and Havelock North were.
-Combined with some outstanding vineyards, it’s the perfect combo!
+If you combine this with some outstanding vineyards, it’s really is the perfect combo!

-Hopefully this brief overview will provide you with some idea on how you can leisurely cycle New Zealand during your vacation and travel New Zealand by immersing yourself in it’s environment.
+Hopefully this brief overview will provide you with some idea on how you can leisurely cycle New Zealand during your vacation.
+Whatever type of transport you use, try to experience New Zealand’s nature as much as you can.